r0nk/ward/README.md

 ![screenshot](http://i.imgur.com/PINcCUy.gif)

-Currently, this project is in the process of being ported to run on the [radare2](https://github.com/radare/radare2) code base.
+This project is no longer in development.Someone was kind enough to point out the [radare2](https://github.com/radare/radare2) code base, which does everything this project aimed to do on many more architectures, so I've gone to develop there.